Find your perfect college degree

-As the power of your family’s influence plateaus, the power of peer influence gradually increases as a student gets older and enters a higher level in their education.
-Opinions of classmates and peers have overshadowed those of the family’s and even one’s self.
+As the power of your family’s influence plateaus, the power of peer influence gradually increases as a student gets older and enters a higher level of education.
+Opinions of classmates and peers have overshadowed those of the family and even one’s self.

-One’s school culture could determine your receptivity to peer influence.
+One’s school culture could determine one’s receptivity to peer influence.
 However, whatever their effect might be, it sure is crucial to build or break your motivation to succeed in your academics.

 Modern College Students’ Perspectives on Their Future Careers